OpenTranslationBible/open-bible/en-GB/14.2 Chronicles/md/2-chronicles-07.md

 ## 2 Chronicles 7:4

-Then the king and all the people offered sacrifice before the Lord.
+Then the king and all the people presented offerings and sacrifices before the Lord.

 ---